 - Avoid creams with fragrances, coloring agents, preservatives, and other chemicals.
 Simple, white, or colorless products are often better for children's skin.

 Originally posted on Children's National Health System's Rise and Shine.

-Check out our favorite products for bath time on the Motherly Shop!
+Check out our favorite products for bath time!